-Explaining changes to the birth rate
+How to explain the decline in the UKs birth rate

 Trends in the Birth Rate and Total Fertility Rate

-• The Total Fertility Rate has also seen a general decline in the last century, from a peak of almost 3 babies per woman in the 1960s to a low point of about 1.6 babies per woman in 2001.
+The Total Fertility Rate has fell from 2.9 babies per woman in 1960 to just 1.6 babies per women in 2022….

 Economic Changes